 Ms Helen Sawczak

-Helen then moved to ANZ as Head of Communications Australia where she was responsible for all communications related to the bank’s Australian business.
-Helen studied Mandarin throughout her secondary and tertiary education, which included three long-term study trips to Nanjing University and Fudan University in Shanghai.
-More recently Helen undertook Chinese postgraduate studies at the University of Melbourne and graduated in 2016 with First Class Honours.
+She studied Mandarin throughout her secondary and tertiary education, which included three long-term study trips to Nanjing University and Fudan University in Shanghai.
+More recently, she undertook Chinese postgraduate studies at the University of Melbourne, graduating in 2016 with First Class Honours.

-Helen is also an independent director of the board of Clean Seas Seafood, an ASX listed company which produces and exports yellowtail kingfish.
+Ms Sawczak is also an independent director of the board of Clean Seas Seafood, an ASX-listed company which produces and exports yellowtail kingfish.